TOP 10 QUESTIONS WE HEAR FROM PATIENTS

 Is the procedure safe?

 All surgical procedures carry risk.
 We will discuss these in detail with you during your consultation; including infection, scarring and re-occurrence.
-However, it is fair to say that this procedure is generally considered a low risk surgery.

 When can I get back to work/sport?